shankywave1/SampleJokes/README.md

 4. A new jokes replace old ones
 5. Relaunching the app all loaded jokes should be displayed
 6. TableViewCell done using code only in autolayout

+## Icing on the cake
+1. docc documentation
+2. GitHub secrets demo